 online, a certification, group and individual service projects, and the

 empowerment of becoming a point-person for sustainability in your unit.
-Register here.
+Registration and details here.

 - In Fall 2012, the Sustainability Council launched an Eco-Reps program, providing in-depth campus sustainability training and certification for all students, faculty, and staff willing to become a point-person for peer-to-peer mentoring about sustainability in their building, unit, department, or residence hall.
 Interested persons should contact Brian Barnes <brian.barnes (at) louisville.edu>.
 More details here.